-We have audited the accompanying statements of net position of the Tobacco Settlement Authority (the Authority), at June 30, 2012 and 2011 and the related statements of revenues, expenses, and changes in net position and cash flows for the years then ended.
-These financial statements are the responsibility of the Authority's management.
+We have audited the accompanying financial statements of the Tobacco Settlement Authority (the Authority), which comprise the statements of net position as of June 30, 2013 and 2012, and the related statements of revenues, expenses, and changes in net position and cash flows for the years then ended, and the related notes to the financial statements.

+Management's Responsibility for the Financial Statements

+Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

+Auditor's Responsibility

 Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free from material misstatement.

+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

+We believe that the audit evidence obtained is sufficient and appropriate to provide a basis for our audit opinion.

+Opinion

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of June 30, 2012 and 2011, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Tobacco Settlement Authority as of June 30, 2013 and 2012, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.